This article is part of a larger series on Retail Management.

 The prices quoted above do not include all forms of tax (e.g., U.S. sales, VAT, and GST).

-In addition to the above, signing up for the Standard plan gives you real-time shipping quotes, professional reporting tools, coupons, discounts, and gift cards.
+In addition, signing up for the Standard plan gives you real-time shipping quotes, professional reporting tools, coupons, discounts, and gift cards.

 Plus includes all features of the Standard package, plus an abandoned cart saver, persistent cart saver, customer groups, and stored credit cards.